dardin88/workstation-ip-bot/README.md

 - 🔄 Runs continuously in the background
 - 📝 Logs all IP changes to a file
 - ⚙️ Easy to configure via JSON
-- 🚀 Can run as a Windows Service or Scheduled Task
+- 🚀 Can run as a Windows Service or Linux systemd service
 - 🎨 Beautiful Discord embeds with color coding
+- 🖥️ Cross-platform support (Windows & Linux)

 ## Prerequisites

+### Windows
 - Windows 10/11 (fully tested on Windows 11)
 - PowerShell 5.1 or higher (included in Windows 11)
+- Discord webhook URL

+### Linux (Xubuntu 24.04)
+- Xubuntu 24.04 or compatible Ubuntu-based distribution
+- Bash shell
+- `jq` (will be installed automatically by the install script)
+- `curl` (will be installed automatically by the install script)
 - Discord webhook URL

 ## Setup Instructions